polo2ro/blog/posts/2017-03-07-creating-the-open-source-project.markdown

 `dist/config.json=/etc/gadael/`: the file config.json will be copied in /etc/gadael/.

+The remaining missing parameters are to set the dependencies.

 ## Website with hexo

-With hexo, i have built 2 sites, the SaaS version hosted on [gadael.com](https://www.gadael.com/) and the open-source application website on [gadael.org](http://www.gadael.org/).
+With [hexo](https://hexo.io/), i have built 2 sites, the SaaS version hosted on [gadael.com](https://www.gadael.com/) and the open-source application website on [gadael.org](http://www.gadael.org/).